smetana/assert_value_elixir/README.md

 To file a bug report create a [GitHub issue](https://github.com/assert-value/assert_value_elixir/issues).

-To create a feature requests add a comment to the [Roadmap](https://github.com/assert-value/assert_value_elixir/issues/1)
+To create a feature request, add a comment to the [Roadmap](https://github.com/assert-value/assert_value_elixir/issues/1)

 To make a pull request: